jayjariwala/W3Resource/javascript/Basic/readme.md

   </script>
 ```
 * textContent called on the queryselecotor will return the text contents.
-* Slice method is used to cut the string.
+* The slice() method selects the elements starting at the given start argument, and ends at, but does not include, the given end argument.

 6) Write a JavaScript program to determine whether a given year is a leap year in the Gregorian calendar